 FST 260 - Food Science and Technology in Western Culture - 3 credits, offered all terms

-FST 273 - Wine in the Western World - 3 credits, offered Fall 2020
+FST 273 - Wine in the Western World - 3 credits, offered Winter 2021, Summer 2021, Fall 2021

-FST 251 - Introduction to Wines, Beers, and Spirits - 3 credits; offered twice Summer 2020, June 22 and July 20
+FST 251 - Introduction to Wines, Beers, and Spirits -

 A descriptive introduction to the history, science, sensory, economics, and societal aspects of alcoholic beverages.

 This second level course is brought to you by experts in beers, wines, spirits, and ciders too; with insight from a range of subject specialists and established industry professionals to provide you with a comprehensive introduction to these growing industry sectors.